leontoeides/google_maps/README.md

 # Changelog

 * 0.4.0: Your API key is no longer passed directly to Google Maps requests.
-A structure several settings including your API key is now passed instead.
+A structure containing your API key and several other optional settings is now passed instead.
 For example:

 Before:
 ```rust